jester336/gov-webcrawler/README.md

 written in python
 get the readability of all .gov websites

-This project is done by Jon Larsen as part of an CPI internship with Idaho State Uniersity.
+This project is done by Jon Larsen as part of an CPI internship with Idaho State University.
-Supervising person/s are Dr. Kevin Parker
+Supervising person/s: Dr. Kevin Parker

 The government webcrawler is going to be used to find every .gov website and pull the keywords and